Chevalière d'Éon: Life as a spy

 Upon the arrival of the new ambassador, the Count of Guerchy, in October 1763, d'Éon was demoted to the rank of secretary and humiliated by the count.
 D'Éon was trapped between two French factions: Guerchy was a supporter of the Duke of Choiseul, Duke of Praslin and Madame de Pompadour, in opposition to the Count of Broglie and his brother the Marshal de Broglie.
-D'Éon complained, and eventually decided to disobey orders to return to France.
-In a letter to the king, d'Éon claimed that the new ambassador had tried to drug d'Éon at a dinner at the ambassador's residence in Monmouth House in Soho Square.
+She complained, and eventually decided to disobey orders to return to France.
+In a letter to the king, d'Éon claimed that the new ambassador had tried to drug her at a dinner at the ambassador's residence in Monmouth House in Soho Square.
 The British government declined a French request to extradite d'Éon, and the 2,000 livres pension that had been granted in 1760 was stopped in February 1764.
-In an effort to save d'Éon's station in London, d'Éon published much of the secret diplomatic correspondence about d'Éon's recall under the title Lettres, mémoires et négociations particulières du chevalier d'Éon in March 1764, disavowing Guerchy and calling him unfit for the job.
-This breach of diplomatic discretion was scandalous to the point of being unheard of, but d'Éon had not yet published everything (the King's secret invasion documents and those relative to the Secret du Roi were kept back as "insurance"), and so the French government became cautious in its dealings with d'Éon, even when d'Éon sued Guerchy for attempted murder.
-D'Éon did not offer any defence when Guerchy sued for libel, and was declared an outlaw and went into hiding.
-However, d'Éon secured the sympathy of the British public: the mob jeered Guerchy in public, and threw stones at his residence.
-D'Éon then wrote a book on public administration, Les loisirs du Chevalier d'Éon, which was published in thirteen volumes in Amsterdam in 1774.
+In an effort to save her station in London, d'Éon published much of the secret diplomatic correspondence about her recall under the title Lettres, mémoires et négociations particulières du chevalier d'Éon in March 1764, disavowing Guerchy and calling him unfit for the job.
+This breach of diplomatic discretion was scandalous to the point of being unheard of, but d'Éon had not yet published everything (the King's secret invasion documents and those relative to the Secret du Roi were kept back as "insurance"), so the French government became cautious in its dealings with her, even when she sued Guerchy for attempted murder.
+D'Éon did not offer any defence when Guerchy countersued for libel.
+She was declared an outlaw and went into hiding.
+However, d'Éon secured the sympathy of the British public: the mob jeered Guerchy, and threw stones at his residence.
+D'Éon then wrote a book on public administration, Les loisirs du Chevalier d'Éon, which she published in thirteen volumes in Amsterdam in 1774.

 Guerchy was recalled to France, and in July 1766 Louis XV granted d'Éon a pension (possibly a pay-off for d'Éon's silence) and a 12,000-livre annuity, but refused a demand for over 100,000 livres to clear d'Éon's extensive debts.
 D'Éon continued to work as a spy, but lived in political exile in London.
 D'Éon's possession of the king's secret letters provided protection against further actions, but d'Éon could not return to France in safety.
 D'Éon became a Freemason in 1768, and was initiated at London's Immortality Lodge.